Sinestro38/qosf-qgan/README.md

 `A simple quantum neural network to learn DIS stock prices.ipynb`: A naive attempt to see how a simple parameterized quantum circuit could fit to predict DIS stock prices.

-`QGAN.ipynb`: Quantum generative adversarial network used to learn n batches of $DIS data samples.
+`Quantum generative adversarial network.ipynb`: Quantum generative adversarial network used to learn n batches of $DIS data samples.
 Used for hyperparameter tuning and conclusions.

-`QWGAN`: A conditional quantum wasserstein generative adversarial network architecture applied to this task.
+`Conditional QWGAN.ipynb`: A conditional quantum wasserstein generative adversarial network architecture applied to this task.